Colnago: Current production overview

 Despite this denial, since 2007 Colnago's carbon monocoque CLX frame has been manufactured in Taiwan.
 In 2008, a second Colnago carbon fiber model, the CX-1 was also sourced in Taiwan.

 The top-of-the-line Colnago frame, the C64, as well as the Master, and the now discontinued C60, C59, C50, Extreme Power, Extreme C are (or were) manufactured and painted in Italy.
 In a series of public statements, Colnago has insisted that all designs originate with the Italian design team, claiming that the essence of what makes a Colnago is design.
 The mid-range carbon offerings are currently being sourced from Taiwan, (as are many bicycle manufacturers' offerings), and as of 2011, the M10 (which stands second in the model lineup) is made in Taiwan and assembled and painted in Italy, while the CX-1 is completely made in Taiwan.

-The current top-of-the-line frame, the C64 is the only carbon frame still made fully in Italy.
+The current top-of-the-line frame, the C68, is still made fully in Italy.